marnixt/PowerClimate/custom_components/powerclimate/README.md

 | Water Temperature Threshold | 40.0 °C | 30–55 °C | Turn assist ON when water reaches this temperature |
 | Stall Temperature Delta | 0.5 °C | 0.1–2 °C | Temperature difference for stall detection |

+## Experimental Options

+Some features are intentionally marked experimental and live under **Options → Experimental**.

+To access: **Settings → Devices & Services → Integrations → PowerClimate → Options → Experimental**

+- **House net power sensor (signed)**: Configure a sensor that reports net active power in W (negative = export/surplus).
+This is required to enable/select the `Solar` preset.

 **Notes:**
 - Changes take effect immediately (no restart required)
 - Existing entries without advanced options use defaults for backwards compatibility